xeokit/xeokit-bim-viewer/README.md

 * Works in all major browsers, including mobile.
 * Loads models from the file system.
 * Loads multiple models.
+* Saves and loads BCF viewpoints
 * 3D and 2D viewing modes.
 * Interactively X-ray, highlight, show, hide and section objects.
-* Tree views of object containment, layers and storeys.
+* Tree views of structure, layers and storeys.
 * Supports IFC2x3 and IFC4.
 * Customize viewer appearance with your own CSS.
 * JavaScript programming API for all viewer functions.

 ## Demos

+Click the links below to run some demos.

 | Live Demo | Model Source |
 |---|---|